 The development of the Parnell Plan was sponsored by the Waitematā Local Board in collaboration with a working group of key community stakeholders over a series of workshops and meetings held locally in Parnell during 2018.
 This is in addition to input, meetings and workshops with relevant staff from council and council-controlled organisation stakeholders.
 The Parnell Plan Working Group included representatives from the following local groups and organisations:- Parnell Business Association, Parnell Community Committee, Parnell Trust, Parnell District School, Parnell Heritage, The Auckland War Memorial Museum, Holy Trinity Cathedral and the Blind Foundation.
 Local youth representatives and mana whenua were also involved in the process.

-A consultation document was prepared and approved by the local board in May 2018, for the purpose of community engagement which took place in June last year.
+A consultation document was prepared and approved by the local board in May 2018, for the purpose of community engagement which took place in June 2019.
 The feedback received was analysed and key themes identified.
-This in turn informed the development of a final implementation strategy and plan that outlines immediate, and short to long term actions.
+This in turn informed the development of a final implementation strategy and plan, which was launch late in 2019, that outlines immediate, and short to long term actions.
 Some are funded, most are currently unfunded or aspirational, requiring further investigation or waiting to be prioritised in order to happen.

 This plan however provides the impetus for the council and the community to join together to achieve longer-term transformational changes and projects in and for Parnell.

 The vision for Parnell over the next 30 years is:

 Auckland’s First Suburb: A thriving, creative, and collaborative community that celebrates its unique natural, cultural and historic environment

 Five key action areas have been identified for the Parnell Plan.
 These are priority locations where investment in mainly physical and environmental improvements can achieve transformational change.
 They focus directly on achieving the vision and objectives for Parnell and are as follows: